« If you have not purchased caladiums

-little warm soil and some occasional watering and chow to see
+little warm soil and some occasional watering and fertilizer to

 vibrant colors all season long.